Silent But Deadly, High Blood Pressure

 4. Community Health Clinics/Fairs offer free blood pressure screening.

-As adults age, systolic pressure (top number) tends to rise and diastolic (bottom number) tends to fall.
-Also, an individual’s blood pressure varies with exercise, emotional reactions, sleep, digestion and time of day.
+As adults age, systolic pressure (top number) rises, and diastolic (bottom number) tends to fall.
+An individual’s blood pressure varies with exercise, emotional reactions, sleep, digestion, and time of day.

-In addition, there are physical factors (blood volume) that influence arterial pressure.
-Each of these may in turn be influenced by physiological factors such as diet, exercise, disease, drugs or alcohol, stress and obesity.
+In addition, physical factors (blood volume) influence arterial pressure.
+Each of these may, in turn, be influenced by physiological factors such as diet, exercise, disease, drugs or alcohol, stress, and obesity.

-Bottom line is that uncontrolled high pressure can cause end organ damage/ target organ damage which refers to damage occurring in major organs fed by the circulatory system (heart, kidneys, brain and eyes).
+The bottom line is that uncontrolled high pressure can cause end organ damage/ target organ damage, which refers to damage occurring in major organs fed by the circulatory system (heart, kidneys, brain, and eyes).

 Complications from High Blood Pressure/End Organ Damage: